foambubble/foam/docs/vscode-online.md

 - Next, you need to restart the code-server running: `systemctl restart code-server`

 ## Get VSIX foam file from GitHub
-- Go to https://github.com/foambubble/foam-vscode/releases and do right click over the Foam last version zip file to copy the link address
+- Go to https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode and get the link in: Download Extension to the right.
 - In the console run:
 - `cd /home/coder`
 - `wget <clipboard_URL>`